 Title III funds must only be used to provide additional services, staff, programs, or materials that are not provided with State or local resources absent federal funds; federal funds cannot pay for resources that would otherwise be purchased with State and/or local funds.

-- Upgrading ELD program objectives.
+- Upgrading ELD program objectives and effective instructional activities.

 - Providing community participation programs, family literacy services, and parent outreach and training activities to EL students and their families.